alvinylt/gopher/README.md

 connection cannot be established.
 An error message is printed to `stderr` specifying the issue.

-A correctly-implemented server should respond with some content under all circumstances.
+A correctly implemented server should respond with some content under all circumstances.
 "Empty response from the server" is printed to the terminal if the server terminates the connection without any response.
-This claries to the user whether the connection is terminated or the client is still waiting for a response.
+This clarifies to the user whether the connection is terminated or the client is still waiting for a response.